tango-controls-hdbpp/meeting-minutes/2021/2021-01-15/Minutes.md

 **Action - ALBA**: Sergi should guide Damien in implementing support for TimescaleDB in pytangoarchiving.
 Sergi should review the PR created by Damien on pytangoarchiving (https://github.com/tango-controls/PyTangoArchiving/pull/18).
-**Max IV is also interested in this development, they are invited to review https://github.com/tango-controls/PyTangoArchiving/pull/18 which is a proposal from Damien for an AbstractReader.
+Max IV is also interested in this development, they are invited to review https://github.com/tango-controls/PyTangoArchiving/pull/18 which is a proposal from Damien for an AbstractReader.
-Sergi will write the MySQL backend and review and approve https://github.com/tango-controls/PyTangoArchiving/pull/18.
+Sergi will write the support for MySQL backend and review and approve https://github.com/tango-controls/PyTangoArchiving/pull/18.
 Sergi will share the work with MaxIV for support with Cassandra.
 Lorenzo said that the Python Extraction library should follow the concepts of the C++ extraction Library.
 Some of these concepts are described at some point in this section of the documentation